This post may contain affiliate links for your convenience.

 Like our bowling activity we did yesterday.

 He asked to bowl and didn’t want to wait, so I had to think quick.
 The pins are just toilet paper tubes and I used three balls that we already had.
+You can find Small Playground Balls on Amazon if you don’t have some already.
 I didn’t paint the tubes to be cute, or even make bowling lanes.

 Even though it wasn’t pretty…he had a blast!